What is an R1 Visa and Who Qualifies?

 Click the following link for our fee schedule — >Attorney Fees

 “The USCIS rejected my application form 1-360 for Religious worker visa after they had initially approved the 1485.
 I appealed the decission and was refused by the Board of Appeals.
-I decided to make a fresh application and then find Hassan Abdullah Law firm through the internent.
+I decided to make a fresh application and then find Law firm through the internent.
 He handled all the procedures from the begining.
 The sfaff appointed for the case was very thorough and she handled the process effeciently and very effective.
 They were very professional and always personally available thougout the period of the case.
 They dealt with the Notice of Intention to deny (NOID) timely and effectively.
 The petition has now been approved within one year.
-I will like to express my gratitude to Mr Hassan Abdullah and his staff and will I recommend their service to any one who may need to them.
+I will like to express my gratitude to Mr Shah and his staff and will I recommend their service to any one who may need to them.

 Thank you. – Abraham O.“

 Click the following link for more testimonials — > Testimonials